ICTC Presents A Groundbreaking Virtual Production

 The Irish Classical Theatre Company is kicking off its 30th Anniversary Season with our first-ever digital theatre performance.
 We’re proud to partner with the award-winning, Buffalo-based Pan-American Film Division as we present Sea Marks by Gardner McKay.

 This lyrical Irish love story is the winner of the Los Angeles Drama Critics' Circle Award (Best Play) and the Canadian National Regional Theatre Award.
-The professionally-produced, fully-staged, theatre-in-the-round performance will be filmed at ICTC's home, The Andrews Theatre, and will be available for online purchase October 16 to November 1, 2020.
+The professionally-produced, fully-staged, theatre-in-the-round performance will be filmed at ICTC's home, The Andrews Theatre, and will be available for streaming October 16 to November 1, 2020.
 Tickets will be affordably priced at $15 - $25.

 About Sea Marks